liefery-it-legacy/blog/_posts/2019-07-15-battle-of-the-patterns-part-1.md

       (session) => session.userName // if it exists return the userName );
 ```
-You can see if the session doesn’t exist we return an empty string.
+You can see that if the session doesn’t exist we return an empty string.

 _This is where our two patterns first clash_